 Explanation: CFC stands for Chlorofluorocarbon.
-It is one of the major gases of greenhouse.
+It is one of the major gases of the greenhouse.
 It is released from refrigerators, air conditioners etc.

 11. ______ is mainly responsible for ozone depletion in the stratosphere.

-Explanation: Over last 450 million years, the earth had a natural sunscreen in the stratosphere called ozone layer.
+Explanation: Over last 450 million years, the earth had a natural sunscreen in the stratosphere called the ozone layer.
 This layer filters out harmful ultraviolet rays from the sunlight and the protects various life forms on the earth.
-CFC is mainly responsible for ozone depletion in stratosphere.
+CFC is mainly responsible for ozone depletion in the stratosphere.